Calvin Ayre: Career

 In 1992, after reading a newspaper article about a Caribbean-based company offering betting services over the telephone, Ayre concluded that gambling was tailor-made for the internet.
 Having taught himself network design by studying Cisco Systems manuals, Ayre converted his Vancouver-based Internet incubator company into a software support firm for online gambling, which became Bodog.
 He was able to license his software to several online casinos but soon realized the real money was in running his own gaming operation.
-His gambling business was setup in 1996 and was based in Costa Rica.
+His gambling business was set up in 1996 and was based in Costa Rica.
 Bodog.com was established in 2000.

 Canadian Business reported "the Bodog name is part of an ambitious branding strategy that Ayre envisioned from the start.
 He came up with it while typing potential brand names into an Internet domain-registration search engine one night.
 He chose the appellation like a major corporation would pick the name of a new car or brand of soft drink: it had to have six letters or less, be easy to spell and remember, have some personality and be unlike any competitor's moniker.
 The last criterion was easy to fill since most of Bodog's rivals prefer straightforward brand names such as PartyPoker.com or Sportsbook.com."
 As the face of the Bodog brand, Ayre's public profile increased in the mid-2000s.
 He was featured as the cover story for Forbes 2006 annual Billionaires edition. and Star magazine's "Most Eligible Billionaire Bachelors" list in late 2007.